How to Preview and Test HTML Online in Real Time

 Feature Why It Matters Real-time rendering Output updates as you type, no manual refresh Syntax highlighting Colored markup makes errors easy to spot Separate HTML/CSS/JS panels Organize code and debug faster Responsive viewport toggle Preview how your HTML looks on mobile, tablet, and desktop Download / copy output Save or share your work instantly Dark mode Reduces eye strain during long coding sessions Console output See JavaScript errors and log messages without opening DevTools How to Use the HTML Preview Tool

 , , , , and .
-You can also embed CSS using a tag and JavaScript using a tag.<!DOCTYPE html>
+You can also include inline CSS in tags and JavaScript in tags — everything renders together in the preview panel.<!DOCTYPE html>

 <html lang="en">